 Do you have any bread recipes that feature tangzhong?

-As of this moment (I will continue to update this in the future), I have four recipes that feature tangzhong:
+As of this moment (I will continue to update this in the future), I have five recipes that feature tangzhong:

 I love to play around with the liquid in tangzhong.
 My Hawaiian roll recipe features a tangzhong made with pineapple juice instead of milk or water!
 This adds a special sweetness and tropical flavor to the dough.
 Lemon Poppyseed Pull Apart Mini Loaves include a tangzhong made with buttermilk.
 I hope you find this trick as magical as I do!